Choosing a Meal Plan

 If you are an enrolled student (full or part time) for either the Fall or Spring Semester, your DCB dollars will carry over into May Term as long as you have budgeted your spending appropriately.
 In other words, if you are enrolled for the Fall semester and travel abroad in the Spring, your remaining DCB dollars will carry over if you enroll for May Term.
 You need to contact the Bon Appétit Office to activate the remaining DCB dollar amount once you return from abroad.

 If you are planning to attend May Term, it is your responsibility to budget your DCB dollars throughout the Fall and Spring Semesters in order to last through May Term.
-The daily pace chart will show recommended “on-pace” balances for students who will attend May Term.
+The daily pace chart will show recommended “on-pace” balances for students who will attend May Term (and for students who will not).

 If you are not going to attend May Term and realize you have an excessive amount of DCB dollars, you can arrange to purchase bulk items from the Plaza Market and/or work with the selected service organizations (through Bon Appétit) to donate some (or all) of your excess DCB dollars.
 Remember, DCB dollars have no “actual” cash value and are forfeited at the end of the Spring Semester or at the end of May Term, which ever period of time you are officially noted as not being an enrolled student.